stephanlamoureux/blog/posts/wsl-node.md

 3. Install both the current and stable LTS versions of Node.js.

-Install the current stable LTS release of Node.js (recommended for production applications):
+Install the current stable LTS release of Node.js (recommended for production applications:

 ```sh
 nvm install --lts